-Support staff will be encouraged to refer incidents of bullying to a teacher or the Headteacher.
+Support staff need to refer incidents of bullying to a teacher or the Headteacher.

 Reports of bullying among staff should be promptly reported to the Headteacher or Chair of Governors who will act or offer advice accordingly.

 Children and parents will be reminded that all reports of bullying will be listened to, investigated and, if necessary, acted on.